smithy-lang/smithy-gradle-plugin/examples/base-plugin/uses-explicitly-set-cli-version/README.md

-# Example Project - Build Script Dependency
+# Example Project - Explicit CLI Dependency

 This is an example Gradle Smithy project.
 In addition to serving as documentation, this project is run as an integration test for the plugin.

-This example demonstrates using the version of Smithy found in the build script dependencies to build the project.
+This example demonstrates setting a specific version of the smithy CLI to use when executing the CLI for other tasks.

 ## Using the example as a starting point